 Features riveting talks and performances from a diverse range of inspired, innovative and renowned speakers and artists.

 Join the local conference on December 7, 2019, at Rio Theatre.

 Welcome to TEDxSantaCruz

 Santa Cruz is a place where ideas incubate, collide, and ignite.
 It is this pulsing of the ideas, creativity, and diversity of Santa Cruz County that forms the heart of TEDxSantaCruz.
 Our fifth all-day live event TEDxSantaCruz 2019 ART OF HOPE is happening December 6, 2019, at the Rio Theatre.

-Please check back in a few weeks to see the videos of our 23 speakers and performers who explored Radical Collaboration from nearly every angle, from civic engagement to climate change, from space exploration to self-exploration.
+You can see the videos of all our 23 speakers and performers who explored Radical Collaboration from nearly every angle, from civic engagement to climate change, from space exploration to self-exploration.

 Coach and Organizer of Aztecas Soccer Program

 As an adolescent, Gina Castaneda experienced intervals of homelessness and even lived in a car for a period of time with her mother.
 Despite the adversities of growing up in a violent neighborhood and a violent home, Gina avoided gang entrenchment.
 In April 2008, Gina founded the Aztecas Soccer Program for Latino juvenile probationers who affiliate with both Norteño and Sureño gangs.
 As the coach and organizer, Gina has successfully managed to assimilate these opposing gangs into teammates, on and off the field.